swisstackle/pr/dirs_pr.md

     - Expected behavior: Output error message saying which directories/files are missing.
 - Test with only directories specified where one or more directory is empty
     - Expected behavior: Output error message saying which directories are empty.
-- Test with only files specified, where one or more file is missing
-  - Expected behavior: Output error message saying which files are missing.